MichaelSchloesser/WeaklySeparatedCollections.jl/docs/src/usage.md

 ```

 Beeing able to rewritte $W$ in terms of a WSC makes it simple to obtain the defining inequalities of its associated Newton Okuounkov bodies as well as the latter itself.
+For details on how to deal with polytopes using Oscar please consult the section [Polyhedra](https://docs.oscar-system.org/stable/PolyhedralGeometry/Polyhedra/intro/) of the Oscar documentaion.

 ```@docs
 newton_okounkov_inequalities